 ECO students are interested in working with youth, young adults and adult learners in a variety of community contexts.
 The ECO major prepares students to fulfill a plethora of careers in education.
 Students interested in working with young children are encouraged to explore the Early Childhood and Family Studies program.
 The ECO Major admits students for Autumn and Winter quarter admission.
 Autumn quarter applications are accepted March 1 through April 15.
-Winter quarter applications are accepted September 1 through October 15.
+Winter quarter applications are accepted from September 1 through October 15.

-Admissions Timeline for Autumn 2021:
+Admissions Timeline for Winter 2022:

 Transfer student decisions from the College of Education ECO major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECO Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.

 - Completion of 45 credits at UW or prior transfer coursework already assessed by the UW Admissions office.
 Credits in progress are counted toward the required 45.

 GPA minimum for UW coursework: 2.50 cumulative.
 For transfer students, GPA minimum for community college coursework: 2.50 cumulative.

 Courses required for admission (Students may submit an application while enrolled in EDUC 280 and/or an English composition course.
 If all other criteria are met students will be conditionally admitted, pending final course grade.):